Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-groups/index.md

 [Administer teams &rarr;](/link)

-## Global configuration
+## Runtime group configuration

-For each runtime group, you can spin up runtime instances and configure global options for the following {{site.base_gateway}} objects:
+For each runtime group, you can spin up runtime instances and configure the following {{site.base_gateway}} objects:
+* Gateway Services
+* Routes
 * Consumers
 * Plugins
 * Upstreams
 * Certificates
 * SNIs

-A **global** object is a set of configurations that apply to, or can be used by, all objects in a runtime group.
-For example, if you set up a Proxy Caching plugin in the default runtime group and set it to `Global`, the plugin configuration will apply to all Service versions in the group.

-When there are multiple runtime groups, configuration for any of the global objects only applies to the runtime group that it was created in.
+When there are multiple runtime groups, any object configuration only applies to the runtime group that it was created in.
 Consumers and their authentication mechanisms don't carry over to other runtime groups.

 [Manage global entities &rarr;](/konnect/configure/runtime-manager/manage-entities)